wayfair-incubator/forker/README.md

 The GitHub API [token](https://docs.github.com/en/github/authenticating-to-github/keeping-your-account-and-data-secure/creating-a-personal-access-token) you wish to use for automating fork creation.
 If you are using GitHub [encrypted secrets](https://docs.github.com/en/actions/reference/encrypted-secrets#using-encrypted-secrets-in-a-workflow), you should reference the variable name you have defined for your secret.

-> 💡 **Note:** Ensure the token you are using has sufficient permissions to fork repositories into your intended destination (either an organization or individual user account).
+> 💡 **Tip:** Ensure the token you are using has sufficient permissions to fork repositories into your intended destination (either an organization or individual user account).
 In particular, the builtin `GITHUB_TOKEN` has [read-only permissions](https://docs.github.com/en/actions/reference/authentication-in-a-workflow#permissions-for-the-github_token) for repository forks, and therefore may not provide sufficient privileges for use with `forker`.

 **Example:** `${{ secrets.ACCESS_TOKEN }}`